 What makes soil different from dirt?
 In a word, Life.
 Soil may look inert, but it's teeming with activity, both visible and invisible.
-It contains a dynamic ecosystem that's constantly changing, and one of the keys to growing healthy plants is to understand and nurture that ecosystem.
+It contains a dynamic ecosystem that's constantly changing.
+One of the keys to growing healthy, thriving plants is to understand and nurture that ecosystem.
 Read on to learn more about how to understand healthy soil, how to understand what type of soil you have, and how to improve and maintain your garden soil.

 A soil scientist would describe healthy soil as containing about 45% mineral particles (clay, sand, silt), 25% each of air and water, and about 5% organic matter.
-But that doesn't mean much in the real world — for example, how do you measure how much air is in the soil?
-I think it's easier to think first about what soil provides to plants:
+But that can be very difficult for a home gardener to measure!
+Let's take a practical look at what soil provides to plants: